Background:

 “It’s so difficult to have back-to-back meetings for large chunks of your day.
 You’re never fully prepared.
 It leaves you drained even if you have a small break.“

-Participants highlighted the value of a clear agenda to guide meetings, ensuring that everyone stays informed and enabling an efficient discussion, which could lead to shorter, more focused meetings.
+Participants emphasized the value of clear agendas to guide discussions, keep participants aligned, and enable shorter, more focused meetings.

 Solution: